Teaching Text-to-Image Models to Communicate in Dialog

+To evaluate the performance of our method, we conduct experiments on the PhotoChat and MMDialog dataset.

+\paragraph{PhotoChat} PhotoChat dataset~\cite{zang-etal-2021-photochat} is a multimodal conversational dataset that casts light on the photo sharing behavior in online messaging.
+Each dialog is paired with a user image that is shared during the conversation.
+There are 10,286, 1000 and 1000 instances in the training, validation and test set, respectively.

+\paragraph{MMDialog} MMDialog~\cite{feng-etal-2023-mmdialog} is the largest multi-modal conversation dataset containing massive topics.
+We randomly select 1,000,000 instances from the three-million-scale original training set for training due to computational limits.
+We exploit the original validation and test set containing 23,812 and 23,772 instances, respectively.

-To evaluate the performance of our method, we conduct experiments on the PhotoChat dataset released by~\citet{zang-etal-2021-photochat}, which is a multimodal conversational dataset that casts light on the photo sharing behavior in online messaging.
-Each dialog in the dataset is paired with a user image that is shared during the conversation.
-Since the PhotoChat dataset only provides image URLs, we collect the images via the given URLs which are still accessible.
-There are 9843 images in the training set and 963 images in the test set.
-We only retain the text in each turn before the image appears and concatenate the texts following the method we propose as the text input of the model.
-Since we freeze the parameters in the text CLIP and it can only support input with a maximum length of 77 tokens, we truncate the text from the end to ensure that the length of the input text does not exceed 77 tokens.
+\paragraph{Preprocessing} For both datasets, we retain the text in each turn before the image appears as the context and use the image as the target for generation.
+Since we freeze the parameters in the text CLIP, which only supports inputs with a maximum length of 77 tokens, we truncate the text from the back to the front to ensure that the length of the input text does not exceed 77 tokens.